e-bug/twitter-sentiment-classification/README.md

 cd code
 python run.py
 ```
 This makes use of the pre-trained classifier available in the `code/models` folder to predict labels for new tweets and store them in a `.csv` file in the `code/results` folder.
-The default `test data` is the one provided for the Kaggle competition, but can be easily changed in `code/run.py`.
+The default test data file is `data/test_data.txt` (the one provided for the Kaggle competition) but it can be easily changed in `code/run.py`.

 ## Training from scratch
 You can train the classifier that we use for the top Kaggle submission.
 To do: